leadouchet/classe-string-/README.md

 ---------------------------------------------------------------------------------------
                            STRING CLASS IMPLEMENTATION
 ---------------------------------------------------------------------------------------
-Author : Florian Peron, Léa Riera, Léa Douchet
+Groupe 9 : Florian Peron, Léa Riera, Léa Douchet
 TP C++ 3 BIM

 The string class provide tools to treat and modify string of single byte characters.